Town hall meeting in Malaysia

-Its predecessor, The Asia Life Assurance Society Ltd., was a life insurance company with a 70 year history in Malaysia.
+Its predecessor, The Asia Life Assurance Society Ltd., was a life insurance company with about 70 year history in Malaysia.
 The name was formally changed to Tokio Marine Life Insurance Malaysia Bhd. in 2010.
 Its main line of business is life insurance.

-Town Hall meetings offer a chance for employees to share their opinions openly in a frank and casual atmosphere.
+Town hall meetings offer a chance for employees to share their opinions openly in a frank and casual atmosphere.
 This time, about 300 employees of Tokio Marine Insurans (Malaysia) Berhad and Tokio Marine Life Insurance Malaysia Bhd. joined and were able to share their thoughts in an open dialogue with the Group CEO.

 A company where everyone has equal opportunities and are encouraged to participate fully,

 Prior to the event many questions were submitted covering a wide range of topics.
 Responding to a question about his career path, Group CEO Tsuyoshi Nick Nagano explained: “In my case, I was fortunate to have good colleagues and a boss who encouraged me to raise my hand and accept new challenges.
 This experience of equal opportunity and equal expectation was a big factor in my growth.
 Tokio Marine Group provides a number of opportunities such as leadership training and collaboration programs among group companies, so I encourage everyone to raise their hands and take opportunities when they present themselves.”